ClinicalsTips

 Use a Graphical pain scale for patients using narcotics excessively

-In my residency days, I encountered a patient with a contagiously fun personality who rated his post-surgical pain at a 9 out of 10, using Oxycodone round the clock while laughing at comedy TV shows, enjoying meals & engaging staff with humor.
-I decided to mix it up a little bit & asked him how he would rate his pain on a scale of 1 to 50 instead!
-He thought for a little bit and rated his pain as a 35! 😁
+In my residency days, I encountered a patient with a contagiously fun personality who rated his post-surgical pain at a 9 out of 10, getting Oxycodone round the clock but looking very comfortable, enjoying meals, naps, TV shows & joking with staff often.
+To mix it up a little bit & I asked him how he would rate his pain on a scale of 1 to 50 instead!
+He gave it some thought & rated his pain at a 35! 😁

-To cut down narcotic overuse, besides using scheduled non-narcotic analgesics, I also like using a visual or a graphic pain-rating scale to add an objective but collaborative assessment to the patient’s pain score.
-Here’s one for you to try & use, especially with patients that you appear much more comfortable than their subjective pain rating suggests.
-So, if the above patient was rating his pain at a 9, a good question to ask – “If you were struck with lightning would you be laughing & joking?”
+To cut down narcotic overuse in patients who seem to use them inappropriately – besides using scheduled non-narcotic analgesics – I also like using a visual or a graphic pain-rating scale to add an objective but collaborative assessment to the patient’s pain score.
+Here’s one for you to try & use.
+So, if the above patient was rating his pain at a 9, a good question to ask-“If you were struck with lightning would you be laughing & joking?”
 Makes them think!
 We would then ‘bargain’ & settle on a pain score somewhere between his subjective rating and my objective rating to drive a more appropriate pain med usage 😀

 Funny Graphic Pain Scale